 What Is Nilagang Baka?

 When the weather becomes cooler, nothing beats a nice bowl of hot, steamy soup.
 Nilagang baka is one of my favorites.
-It's not fancy.
-It contains just a few basic ingredients, but you can make it as fancy as you want by adding anything you want.
+It contains just a few basic ingredients, but you can make it as fancy as you want.
 It's so good, I would eat it even if it isn't cold and chilly outside.

 - 2 pounds beef sirloin, cubed

 - 1 small cabbage, cut into 8 wedges